Have you been attacked or threatened by a person with a dangerous dog?

 - Or for more information visit the ‘Reporting crime’ section on the Metropolitan Police website or the ‘How to contact us’ page on this site.

-If you've been threatened by a dog or are worried about being attacked by a dog there are still things you can do.
+If you've been threatened by an owner with their dog or are worried about being attacked by a dog there are still things you can do.

 If you know the owner of the dog and he or she is encouraging the dog to act in this way, or maybe just isn't doing anything about it, perhaps what you're experiencing is related to a bigger problem.
 Perhaps your situation is linked to one of the other sections on this site - bullying, gangs and group violence or anti-social behaviour.